Monitoring of rail temperatures

 Geoanalytics

-Space-based applications for traffic monitoring and management to solve problems of the main land transportation modes, road and rail, such as road congestion and the negative impact of extreme temperatures on railroad infrastructure.
+Space-based applications for traffic monitoring and management to address issues affecting the main modes of land transport - roads and rail - such as traffic congestion and the adverse effects of extreme temperatures on railway infrastructure.

 Learn more

-Does that sound interesting for you and your company?
+Does this sound interesting to you and your company?